 The Emmaus Institute for Biblical Studies presented a morning seminar on Saturday, October 24, from 8:30 to noon, on the theme of ‘Salvation,’ hosted by St. Teresa Catholic Church here in Lincoln, Nebraska.
 It is now available to purchase online for a reduced rate by clicking the registration below on this page.

-The seminar features three talks, one by each of the Emmaus teaching staff, on themes that lie at the heart of our Catholic faith:
+The seminar features three talks, one by each of the Emmaus teaching staff, on aspects that lie at the heart of a Catholic understanding of salvation:

 - Emmaus president, Dr. Vern Steiner, begins the seminar by considering the jailer’s question in Acts 16:30: “What Must I Do To Be Saved?”, and offers a few reflections on the theology of salvation as a Catholic Convert;